nikitavoloboev/data/open-source/github/github-actions.md

 - [ssh-agent](https://github.com/webfactory/ssh-agent) - GitHub Action to setup `ssh-agent` with a private key.
 - [Stale](https://github.com/actions/stale) - Marks issues and pull requests that have not had recent interaction.
 - [Twitter, together](https://github.com/gr2m/twitter-together) - GitHub action to tweet from a repository.
+- [setup-deno](https://github.com/denolib/setup-deno) - Set up your GitHub Actions workflow with a specific version of deno.

 ## Go